MyCryptoHQ/eth-scan/README.md

 * Ethers.js, by using an existing Ethers.js provider
 * Web3, by using an instance of the `Web3` class
 * HTTP, by using a URL of a JSONRPC endpoint as string

+## Compatiblity

+`eth-scan` uses ES6+ functionality, which may not be supported on all platforms.
+If you need compatibility with older browsers or Node.js versions, you can use something like [Babel](https://github.com/babel/babel).

+There is an ES compatible version available, which should work with module bundlers like [Webpack](https://webpack.js.org/) and [Rollup](https://github.com/rollup/rollup).